-Pronouns Subject Object Possessive determiner Possessive pronoun Не He discussed the outcomes with the team.
+Pronoun Subject Object Possessive Possessive pronoun determiner Не He discussed the outcomes with the team.
 I met him.
 His work was reviewed earlier.
 The books are his.
 She She discussed the outcomes with the team.
 I met her.
 Her work was reviewed earlier.
-The books are hers
+The books are hers.